Shop by Room ➜ Living Room ➜ Couches

 IKEA

-IKEA is incredible for their transparency, and they’ve banned certain chemicals much faster than the majority of couch companies in the US.
+Are IKEA couches non toxic?
+No, but they’re still better than most.
+IKEA is incredible for their transparency, and they’ve banned certain chemicals like lead, BPA, and added formaldehyde much faster than the majority of couch companies in the US.
 They’re also super affordable, and I respect both of these things so much, I hate to rank them last!
 Still, my material health ratings are objective, so here is where it stays.
 With a few strategies (like a couch cover or pad, and ventilation), their imperfectly healthy furniture can be an affordable less toxic couch option.
 They use standard polyurethane foam, and polyester and polypropylene upholstery, along with frames made of veneer lumber, fiberboard, plywood, and plastic frames.
 Their glues can off-gas noticeably, as well.

-Pottery Barn equates GreenGuard GOLD certification with “non-toxic” which drives me crazy (video here).
+Owned by the same company, Pottery Barn and West Elms’ GreenGuard Gold couches doesn’t mean their couches are perfectly healthy, but that they will off-gas VOCs under strict limits (my video on this topic here).
 They use standard polyurethane foam and an engineered wood frame.
 Their upholstery options are mostly polyester, but they do have a 100% cotton option.
 No OEKO TEX certifications.
 They do not use Flame Retardants, but I would email them to confirm there are no PFAS in the fabric you want; they have not banned these like Crate and Barrel has.
 Their finishes, stains, and glues are confirmed low VOC.
-The GGGold does mean that it won’t off-gas as much as a sofa with similar fabrics and stains, so that is good!
+The GreenGuard Gold verification does mean that it won’t off-gas as much as a sofa with similar fabrics and stains, so that is good!
+Shop West Elm here or Pottery Barn here.

 More Healthy Design for You